Koverse/documentation/docs/source/intro.rst

 Koverse's software components are designed to run on top of Apache Hadoop - which is a scalable stack of software for data processing.
 Both Hadoop and Koverse's components are designed to allow for small to very large scale-up.
 Therefore, when describing the physical architecture one must consider that many of these software components are duplicated across many physical machines.

-Koverse is comprised of two software components named Koverse Webapp and Koverse Server.
-The Koverse Webapp is a traditional Java WAR file that runs in a JBoss server.
+Koverse is comprised of two software components named Koverse Web App and Koverse Server.
+The Koverse Web App is a traditional Java WAR file that runs in a JBoss server.
 This webapp provides assets like HTML, Javascript, images, and CSS for web browser based clients.
 It also provides the REST API end point for third party integrations.
 The Koverse Webapp communicates with the Koverse Server to service requests for data.
 The Koverse Server provides the business logic for executing queries, applying data security, and monitoring systems.
 Koverse Server is a stand-alone Java process.
 The Koverse Server support 3rd party clients using an Apache Thrift API.

 Koverse runs on Apache Hadoop, and therefore requires the base Hadoop components - which are Jobtracker and Namenode.
 The Hadoop Jobtracker maintains state around jobs that are executing across the Hadoop cluster, and communicates with many Tasktrackers.
 The Namenode maintains a file system index for the Hadoop Data File System (HDFS), and communicates with many Datanodes.
 See http://hadoop.apache.org/ for more information about Hadoop.

 Koverse uses Apache Accumulo, which is a key-value NoSQL data store on Hadoop.
 Accumulo generally has single a "Master" process and many "Tablet Servers".
 See http://accumulo.apache.org/ for more information about Accumulo.

 Koverse uses Apache Kafka for streaming data processing.
 Kafka is a distributed queue that provides guaranteed processing of data across many nodes.
 See http://kafka.apache.org/ for more information.

 **Network Requirements**

 The nodes in a Koverse installation should be connected via dedicated gigabit ethernet with a full bandwidth switching plane.
 The nodes should be physically and logically network isolated - as they perform network intensive operations.

 **DNS Requirements**

 Koverse, Hadoop, Accumulo, and Zookeeper have strict DNS requirements that must be met before an installation can begin.
 The following is a break down of a DNS entry for one physical machine in the Koverse cluster.
 Note the four part DNS name - where the first (lowest) part of the DNS name is the physical server "hostname", and the second part of the DNS name is the name of the "cluster".

 hostname.cluster.domain.tld